whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-3B.md

 ### Condition

-{{ "On a gas-turbine vessel of at least 1,000 HP at sea, on a simulator, or in a laboratory" | markdownify }}
+On a gas-turbine vessel of at least 1,000 HP at sea, on a simulator, or in a laboratory

 ### Performance requirement